 My Struggling Reader

 Every student is different and picks things up at a different pace.
 By reinforcing positive strategies you can help develop any reader’s skills.
-Consistency is key, reading fluency is not a skill that is taught once and learned forever.
+Grade 1 worksheets will help you develop reading skills Consistency is key, reading fluency is not a skill that is taught once and learned forever.
 It is a set of skills that need constant practice to develop and maintain.
 Appeal to your student’s interests, find materials on sports, space or cooking.
 By combining their reading with their interests you tap into a huge resource of vocabulary they should already know from experience and be consistently seeing across mediums.

 Younger and older students can benefit from multisensory experiences as well.
 Use a cook book to make dinner, make a craft from a DIY book, build sight words and vocabulary words with modeling clay or write them in sand trays.
 By including our sense of touch and smell along with physical activity you are tapping into more areas of the developing brain.
 Howard Gardner’s theory of Multiple Intelligences outlines the various ways we learn and present information.